 An avid stamper, Jennifer McGuire has been sharing her card and scrapbook creations in countless publications and online since 2002.
 Notably, her work has been showcased in two special issues from Creating Keepsakes magazine: 101 Things to Do with Your Scrapbook Supplies (2007) and 101 Creative Ways to Use Your Scrapook Supplies (2010).
 Most recently, her endeavors include sharing technique videos and inspiring stampers through Online Card Classes, which she co-founded with her dear friend Kristina Werner, and serving as Education Director for Hero Arts.
 Thanks to the high-energy classes Jennifer teaches both in-person and online, thousands of stampers all over the world have come to love stamping and cardmaking.
 Jennifer is both Copic and Ranger certified, which helps her take her students’ creativity to the next level.

 You can currently find Jennifer’s work at Online Card Classes; at the Hero Arts blog and website and in their catalog; and, of course, at her own blog, Jennifer McGuire Ink.
 Jennifer resides in Cincinnati with her husband Ken, stepdaughter Audrey, son Colin, and daughter Lila.
 Her stepdaughter Kay attends college in Texas.

-Please know I will never share or even review a product that I would not personally recommend or that I do not personally like.
-I do not work for any of the companies I talk about (with the exception of Hero Arts for who I do consulting with).
+Bottom line: Please know I will never share or even review a product that I would not personally recommend or that I do not personally like.
+Promise.